 How to play All Fives dominoes

-Where the last two games can be played on any set, a game of All Fives dominoes (a.k.a.
+Where the last two games can be played on any set, a game of All Fives dominoes (A.K.A.
 Muggins) requires a set of double nine dominoes.
 Gameplay starts in a familiar way – two to four players draw dominoes from a shuffled boneyard.
-However, this time you will typically only draw five dominoes.
+However, this time you will only draw five dominoes.

-You begin laying one domino per turn just like before, and you score every time the open ended dominoes add up to a multiple of five – just like in a game of Straight dominoes.
+You begin laying one domino per turn just like before, and you score every time the open ended dominoes add up to a multiple of five (just like in a game of Straight dominoes).
 If you win a round by dominoing, you’ll calculate your score by adding up the remaining pips in each player’s hand.
 Blocking also works the same as in the previous two variants, and the score for a blocked round is calculated in the same way.

-One thing to note with scoring – you should round any score you earn from pips to the nearest multiple of five (the game is called All Fives, after all).
+One thing to note with scoring: you should round any score you earn from pips to the nearest multiple of five (the game is called All Fives, after all).
 For example, if you score seven points, that gets rounded down to five; a score of eight would get rounded up to ten.

 You’ll need to be the first person to reach 250 points to win a game of All Fives dominoes.
 If two players get there at the same time, the person who got the higher score is the ultimate winner.